-Step 5.
-Implement the iOS bridge code
+Step 4a.
+Implement iOS bridge code

 Review the files that allow for the "bridging" between the Flutter project and the native Ping SDK.

-In Xcode, navigate to the Runner/Runner directory, and you will see a few important files:
+, and navigate to the Runner/Runner directory, and you will see a few important files:

 -